 For many lenders and their customers, the loan process begins with a hurdle: the necessity for the customer to visit a physical branch.
 Filling out application forms delays the processing of the loan and eats away at loan officers’ time.

 2. Labor intensity for a lender

-Although labor-intensive, the in-person application process is not entirely without value.
+Although labor-intensive, the manual application process is not entirely without value.
 It does allow the loan origination officer to conduct an initial check of whether all the required information has been supplied.
 Furthermore, the lender can ensure that regulatory requirements for documentation and KYC standards are being met.
 Finally, an in-person meeting allows the customer to discuss any unusual circumstances that might not be properly addressed by the application forms.

 On the other hand, if the customer forgets any required documents, he or she must visit the branch again on a later date.
 In addition, if the loan officer discovers that the customer is wholly ineligible for a loan, both the loan officer and the customer’s time has been wasted.

 Assuming, however, that the customer completes an application and meets all the necessary requirements for moving on, the next hurdle to overcome is data management.

 The loan origination officer will need to follow at least these steps:

 - Enter the customer’s information into the bank’s system

 - Upload or enter information from supporting documents

 - Alert the personnel conducting the verification and underwriting processes that a new application has been received